-2012 Global Medical Trends on the Rise
+2012 Global Medical Costs Trends on the Rise

 The idiom, “An Ounce of Prevent is worth a Pound of Cure” is never more true today than when Benjamin Franklin first quoted it.
 There are diseases today that no longer commonly exists simply because we have successfully introduce new preventive measures.
-Sometimes, these ‘preventive measures’ become so ingrained in our daily habit to the point where they are invisible to us.
+These ‘preventive measures’ become so ingrained in our daily habit sometimes, to the point where they are invisible to us.
 Scurvy, the disease that ravage sailors centuries ago today would be unimaginable given our improved diet.

 “On his second voyage, from 1772 to 1775, Cook took great pains to avoid for his seamen various things he had observed to be associated with outbreaks of scurvy.
 He insisted on cleaner, better ventilated quarters and ample freshwater for personal hygiene for all his men, as well as for the officers.
 Whenever possible he would take on supplies of whatever fresh fruits, vegetables, and malt were available at ports of call.
 Cook also noted that scurvy seemed to afflict Dutch sailors less severely than it did the English and concluded that sauerkraut might be a factor.
 The Dutch were fond of sauerkraut, whereas the English disliked it and ridiculed those who ate it reg- ularly by referring to these wartime enemies as “Krauts.”
 Cook therefore took plenty of sauerkraut aboard, but did not compel his sailors to eat it.
 He did order his officers to join him in eating sauerkraut daily, encouraging the rest of the crew to follow the officers’ example, if they wished to do so.
 Within a week, every man on the ship was asking for sauerkraut.
 On that long second voyage, Cook lost only 1 of 118 men to scurvy.“– excerpt from James Lind’s legacy to clinical medicine, Western Journal of Medicine 05/1995; 162(4):367-9.

 Employees are overusing medical care.
 Or it is that they are overusing ineffective medical care?
 Not all medical providers are equal.
 Some do better at certain things than others.
 Unfortunately, there is often no simple way to determine this without being an expert in the area.
 From a business’s perspective, how should one evaluate medical providers?
 One benchmark that makes more sense than lowest unit cost, is applying the concept of “Total Medical Cost” or TMC.
-Businesses should be familiar with the concept of “Total Operating Cost/TOC” or “Total Cost of Ownership/TCO”. which has its roots in Information Technology (IT).
+Businesses should be familiar with the concept of “Total Operating Cost/TOC” or “Total Cost of Ownership/TCO”.
+It has its roots in Information Technology (IT).
 The concepts between TMC and TCO are similar.

-Companies need to consider a more ‘expensive’ option if it leads to overall lower costs.
+Companies need to consider a more ‘expensive’ option if it leads to overall lower medical costs.
 It does not necessarily mean that the most expensive solution is the best.
 But it also means that the ‘cheapest’ solution is not likely to save you monies in the longer run.

 Adopting a TMC approach, requires you to have a grasp of your total medical costs.
 Something far easier for a company to do, then to understand the various implications of medical technology and advice.

 Popular Articles That You May Find Interesting

 - The Best Exercises for Trochanteric Bursitis

-- Sacroiliac Joint Pain or Posterior Pelvic Pain in Pregnant Women
+- Posterior Pelvic Pain (Sacroiliac Joint Pain) in Pregnant Women

 - Cobb Angle and Scoliosis